buildstar-online/cloud-init-generator/README.md

 -v, --verbose           Print script debug info

--s, --slim              Use a minimal version of the user-data template.

 -upd, --update          Update apt packages during provisioning
+                        Defaults to False

 -upg, --upg             Upgrade packages during provisioning
+                        Defaults to False

+-t, --template          The template to use as the base for clopud-init.
+                        Templates are located in the templates directory.
+                        Defaults to 'slim.yaml' if no value specified.

 -p, --password          Password to set up for the VM Users.
+                        Defaults to 'password' if no value is specified

 -u, --username          Username for non-system account

--i, --ip-address        IP address for netplan to apply.

--gw, --gateway          IP address for the default network gateway

--dns, --dns-server      IP address for your DNS server
+                        Defaults to the current shell user

--gh, --github-username  Github username from which to pull public keys
+-gh, --github-username  (Optional) Github username from which to pull public keys

 -n, --vm-name           Hostname/name for the Virtual Machine.
-Influences the name of the
+Influences the
-                        system account - no special chars plz.
+                        name of the syste account - no special chars plz.

+-e, --extra-vars        Some templates will require extra values.
+                        Use this option to supply these values as Key-Value-Pairs separated via commas.
+                        Example: -e "VAR0='some string'","VAR1=$(pwd)"
 ```

 ## Debugging